Research

 Doctoral Thesis at the Max Planck Institute for Astronomy with Annalisa Pillepich

-I am part of the TNG-Cluster first results team, and we recently released most of our first results papers on arXiv!
+I was part of the TNG-Cluster first results team, and we recently released most of our first results papers on arXiv!
 TNG-Cluster is a collection of 352 zoom-in magneto-hydrodynamic simulations of galaxy clusters.
 The clusters that were the targets of this project are some of the most massive galaxy clusters, some of the most massive virialized objects in the universe.
 The combination of sample size with competetive baryonic mass and spatial resolution, coupled with the well-validated TNG galaxy formation model, opens new avenues to statistically study galaxy clusters, their intercluster media, and their satellite galaxies.
 Check out the TNG-Cluster website for the other first results papers.
 We plan to publicly release the simulation output in 2024, but if you are interested in using the data now, we are happy to collaborate!

 Cosmological Jellyfish Project